-Creating footprints for your printed circuit board can be a painful process.
-Incorrect pad size, pad shape or clearance can lead to a PCB layout that cannot be manufactured and require a redesign that will increase your product development time and cost.
-Altium Designer makes it simple to quickly create component footprints to prevent these issues.
+Footprint generation for your printed circuit board can be a painful process.
+Incorrect pad size, pad shape, or clearance can lead to a PCB layout that cannot be manufactured and require a redesign that will increase your product development time and cost.
+Altium Designer makes it simple to quickly create component footprint designs to prevent these issues.
 You can follow the four simple steps above or step through the process using one of Altium Designer’s PCB component wizards.